MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1706.md

 - In order to add the connection, your Configuration Manager environment must first configure a [service connection point](/sccm/core/servers/deploy/configure/about-the-service-connection-point) in an [online mode](/sccm/core/servers/deploy/configure/about-the-service-connection-point#bkmk_modes).
 When you add the connection to your environment, it will also install the Microsoft Monitoring Agent on the machine running this site system role.
 - Register Configuration Manager as a “Web Application and/or Web API” management tool, and get the [client ID from this registration](https://azure.microsoft.com/documentation/articles/active-directory-integrating-applications/).
 - Create a client key for the registered management tool in Azure Active Directory.
-- In the Azure Management Portal, provide the registered web app with permission to access OMS.
+- In the Azure portal, provide the registered web app with permission to access OMS.

 > [!IMPORTANT]
 > When configuring permission to access OMS, be sure to choose the **Contributor** role, and assign it permissions to the resource group of the registered app.